 Verbal Derivation Implication

 Verbed adverbials are a bit of a unique case as compared to other verbed cases.
 They create a predicative construction which describes an existential quality of the subject.
-They function very much like predicative adjectives in English or German (ie: The house is red (the noun is adjective)), except they’re predicative adverbs instead (ie: The house exists redly (the noun verbs adverbially)).
+It functions as a copula that describes attribution.
+They function very much like predicative adjectives in English or German (ie: The house is red (the noun is adjective)), except they’re predicative adverbs instead (ie: The house is redly (the noun verbs adverbially)).
 Predicative adverbs cause the verbal derivational affix (the maroon/brown slots) to be dropped in the present tense, as the verbal element is understood contextually to be of an existential/stative nature.

 The cat [is blue].